Krakow's

 immense central plaza has always been the hub of the city’s

 life.
-Krakow residents and visitors converge on its ten acres
+Krakow residents and visitors converge on its ten

-festivals to open-air concerts to political rallies.
+traditional festivals to open-air concerts to political

 Wawel Hill basks in glory, fable, and the magic of things